langeslag/words-methods/doc/Resources.md

 ## Old English

-- [_DOE A--Le_](https://doe.artsci.utoronto.ca/) (access via EduVPN) is the leading dictionary, but incomplete and for some reason barely functional when accessed through our library.
+- [_DOE A--Le_](https://doe.artsci.utoronto.ca/) (access via EduVPN) is the leading dictionary, but incomplete.
 Unless you're an expert, you'll want to use their "attested spelling" search field.
 - [Bosworth and Toller](https://bosworthtoller.com/) is outdated, but it's complete and freely accessible online.
 Just be sure to learn (1) the difference between the multiple volumes (the 1898 main dictionary, the 1921 supplement, and the 1972 addenda and corrigenda not in the online dictionary) and (2) how to cite the original print publications as well as the website.

 ## Middle English